-Plum Conserve Jam! made with Santa Rosa and Satsuma plums, orange slices, raisins and chopped walnuts.
+Plum Conserve Jam! made with tart plums and pluots, orange slices, raisins and chopped walnuts.

 - 7 cups seeded, chopped tart plums (about 3 pounds)

 - 1 navel orange, thinly sliced, including rind

 - 1 lemon, thinly sliced, including rind, seeds removed